 - Human capital: The knowledge, skill and personal dedication of each family member.

 - Intellectual capital (or relationship capital): The connection, organization and mutual support of family members.

 - Social capital: The contributions to the community and the environment around the family.

 - Spiritual capital: The commitment to a deeper purpose and a legacy of shared family values.

 Developing these types of family capital demands participation across the family spectrum.
 It is important that the many households that comprise the generative family work together — as a “tribe” — to create educational, service and personal development activities for the rising generation to collaborate and develop skills specific to upholding and promoting the future of the generative family.

 DEFINING THE GENERATIVE FAMILY

-A “generative family” in the Wise Counsel Research3 met three criteria:
+As referenced in, a “generative family” in Wise Counsel Research1 met three criteria:

 Business or financial success.
 They created a successful business, or set of enterprises, with current annual revenues of more than $200 million, with the average family’s net worth more than double that (over $400 million).